microsoft/dicom-server/docs/resources/external-store.md

 It is not enough to just encode all of these characters.
 The blob file store will not recognize an encoded forward slash as a delimiter as a logical directory segment.
 Because of this, DICOM has restricted allowable characters at this time.

+When DICOM is a managed service, your workspace and DICOM names will be used to generate the path and this error should not occur:
+- The workspace name can contain only lowercase letters, and numbers.
+No "-" or other symbols are allowed.
+- The DICOM name can contain only lowercase letters, numbers and the '-' character, and must start and end with a letter or a number.

 ##### ExternalDataStoreInvalidServiceStorePathSegments